 Oh the joys of a fantastic cheap and tasty Lebanese feast.

 We've been to Jasmin in Lakemba for more gluttonous feasts than I care to count.
-Tonight we head to its sister restaurant Jasmin1 in Punchbowl.
+Tonight we head to Jasmin1 in Punchbowl.

 Complimentary toum garlic dip and tahina sesame seed dip